Luisr8661/about-me/README.md

-# about-me
+# About-me
-I have a pet gecko
+I have a pet gecko.
+My favorite color is purple.
+I am not good at coding in any way, shape, or form.